 II.
-GENERAL
+GENERAL PROVISIONS

-- A. The parties recognize that the implementation of these school improvement plans over three (3) school years may require adjustments and modifications.
-Also, the district-wide committee work associated with teacher evaluations and pay-for-performance may need to be considered for implementation for these schools.
-Moreover, if additional funds become available to support such school improvement plans, the parties will meet to determine the allocation of said funds. - B. Either party may initiate discussion of changes to this Letter of Agreement.
-Mutually agreed upon changes will be subject to the approval of the Association and the District. - C. In the event federal and/or state laws or regulations change or are repealed in such a manner.
-To affect the implementation of the provisions of this Letter of Agreement, the Association reserves the right to repeal any applicable aspects of this letter.
-If law or regulatory modifications are such that simply repealing aspects is not appropriate, the parties agree to meet in a timely manner and negotiate amendments to this Letter.
-Mutually agreed upon changes will be subject to the approval of the Association and the District. - D. This Letter of Agreement neither sets a precedent nor constitutes a binding practice, custom or course of dealing between the parties.
+- 1. The parties recognize that the implementation of these school improvement plans over five (5) school years may require adjustments and modifications - 2.
+Either party may initiate discussion of changes to this Letter of Agreement.
+Mutually agreed upon changes will be subject to the approval of the Association and the District. - 3.
+In the event federal and/or state law or regulations changes or are repealed in such a manner to affect the implementation of the provisions of this Letter of Agreement Article I, Section G shall apply. - 4.
+This Letter of Agreement neither sets a precedent nor constitutes a binding practice, custom or course of dealing between the parties.